Welcome to “The Refungium”

 1. An annual Refungium Gathering

-All Members are invited to the Annual Refungium Gathering, the yearly celebration of fungi and mushroom in the woodland.
+All our volunteers and Members are invited to the Annual Refungium Gathering, the yearly celebration of fungi and mushroom in the woodland.
 With talks, forays, workshops and a mushroom feast!

 1. Bringing together diverse interests and actors in the UK fungal/mycological scene.